 Population growth since 2010

-Out of all the fastest-growing states in the U.S. by population since the 2010 census the fastest-growing has been Utah with a percentage of 18.26%.
+Out of all the fastest-growing states in the U.S. by population since the 2010 census, the fastest-growing has been Utah with a percentage of 18.26%.
 Washington D.C. had an even bigger increase of 19.11% in the last ten years, but seeing as it’s not, technically a state, we won’t praise it here.

-While in the recent past, Utah’s population growth was influenced primarily by natural growth through births, recently, Utah has experienced a change in demographic trend.
+While in the recent past, Utah’s population growth was influenced primarily by natural growth through births, recently, Utah has experienced a change in demographic trends.
 Net-migration, people relocating to another state, is a phenomenon influenced by economic well-being.
 This fluctuates and the only way in which a state can ensure stability in this area is through a sustainable economy.
-When the economy is growing in a sustainable way (houses being built, infrastructure being developed, the educational system improved) we can see net-migration.
-This has been the biggest influencer to the population growth experienced in Utah over the last ten years as one of the fastest-growing states in the U.S. From 2,775,000 residents to 3,282,000 residents in ten years time, Utah is the fastest-growing state in the U.S.
+When the economy is growing in a sustainable way (houses being built, infrastructure being developed, the educational system improved) we can see net migration.
+This has been the biggest influencer to the population growth experienced in Utah over the last ten years as one of the fastest-growing states in the U.S. From 2,775,000 residents to 3,282,000 residents in ten years’ time, Utah is the fastest-growing state in the U.S.

-In the second place we have Texas, which coincidentally is also the second-largest state in regards to population.
+In the second place, we have Texas, which coincidentally is also the second-largest state in regards to population.
 Since the 2010 census, Texas’ population increased by 16.76%.
 With many of the fastest-growing cities in Texas that we’ll talk about a bit later, the state has had quite a history with growing populations.
 In recent history, if we only look at the last four decades, its population doubled from 14,229,000 in 1980 to 29,472,000 in 2020.
 There is no knowing where Texas’ population will get to, because it’s not far from California’s population but has a much higher growth rate.

 Population growth since 2019

 Over the last year, Idaho has been the fastest-growing state in the U.S. experiencing the biggest growth with 4.10%, reaching 1,826,000.
-With natural growth providing for 110K new born residents as well as 47.54% of its population being Idaho born, the population of the state also grew because of net-migration.
+With natural growth providing for 110K newborn residents as well as 47.54% of its population being Idaho-born, the population of the state also grew because of net migration.

-In second place we have Utah that is the second fastest-growing state in the U.S. over the last year with a 3.83% population growth since 2019.
-Currently at 3,282,000, Utah has many areas to grow as vast expanses of land in the state are uninhabited.
+In second place we have Utah that is the second-fastest-growing state in the U.S. over the last year with a 3.83% population growth since 2019.
+Currently, at 3,282,000, Utah has many areas to grow as vast expanses of land in the state are uninhabited.
 While being the 13th largest state in regard to land coverage, it is one of the most sparsely occupied states.